ait-testbed/attackmate/docs/source/playbook/commands/browser.rst

 .. confval:: screenshot_path

-   Specifies the file path where a screenshot should be saved for the ``screenshot`` command.
+   Filepath where a screenshot should be saved for the ``screenshot`` command.

    :type: str

 .. confval:: creates_session

-   A session name to create when running this command.
+   Name of a new browser session to create.
 Once created, the session is retained in the session store for reuse by subsequent ``browser`` commands that specify ``session``.

-   If a session of the same name already exists, it is automatically closed before creating the new one.
+   If a session with the same name already exists, it is automatically closed and replaced.

    :type: str